Doctor-R1: Mastering Clinical Inquiry with Experiential Agentic Reinforcement Learning: Implementation and Training Settings

 \paragraph{Experience Retrieval} For the Experience Retrieval module, we use the efficient embedding model jina-embeddings-v3~\citep{sturua2024jinaembeddingsv3multilingualembeddingstask} and the reranker model bge-reranker-base~\citep{bge_embedding}.
 The retrieval process is a two-stage pipeline.
 First, an initial set of 30 candidate experiences is retrieved from the experience file based on a combined score of semantic similarity and past reward (reward coefficient$=0.5$).
 These candidates are then passed to the reranker, which selects the final $\text{top-}k=2$ experiences for augmenting the prompt.
 The retrieved experiences include not only the previous state but also the suggested action of the agent to provide richer context.

 \paragraph{Training Data and Parameters} Our training dataset, stored in Parquet format, consists of 100,000 simulated diagnostic dialogues.
 We configured a maximum prompt length of 1024 tokens and a maximum response length of 3072 tokens, filtering any prompts that exceeded this limit.
 The total training batch size was set to 448, distributed across the GPUs with a per-device micro-batch size of 8.
-The policy model (actor) was trained with a learning rate of $1 \times 10^{-6}$, while the reward model (critic) used a higher learning rate of $1 \times 10^{-5}$.
+The policy model (actor) was trained with a learning rate of $1 \times 10^{-6}$.
 The entire training process was conducted for one full epoch, with results and metrics logged to Weight \& Biases site (Wandb)~\footnote{\url{https://wandb.ai/site}} for monitoring and analysis.
 The multi-turn interaction was configured to allow a maximum of 10 turns for both the user and the assistant.

 \paragraph{Dataset Curation} The real clincal dialogues corpora from KaMed~\citep{Li_2021} is filtered for above 5 turns to maintain useful and reliable content.
 To instill explicit, interpretable reasoning, we annotate a subset of the data with a Chain-of-Thought (CoT) format: dialogue history $\rightarrow$ Thinking [[\textit{Reasoning}]] \textless answer\textgreater [\textit{Question}]\textless/answer\textgreater, which contains differential diagnosis, information needs, and rationale of the agent for the next question.
 This trains the model to ``think" before it ``speaks".
 To instill explicit, interpretable reasoning, we use GPT-4.1-Nano (gpt-4.1-nano-2025-04-14) as our teacher model to annotate a subset of the SFT-Base data with a ``chain-of-thought" format.